Electrical Safety First’s New Bill Proposal and What it Means for E-mobility Devices

 Following a surge of fire incidents in dustcarts and Household Waste Recycling Centres (HWRCs), lithium-batteries have also caused significant concern for waste management infrastructure in the UK.
 700 fires were reported across 2022, all linked to the incorrect and unsafe disposal of devices containing lithium-ion batteries.
 According to the Environmental Services Association (ESA), close to 50% of all waste fires are now caused by lithium-ion batteries.

-Proposed solutions in the bill to address these concerns follow 3 distinct clauses, including:
+Proposed solutions in the electrical safety bill to address these concerns follow 3 distinct clauses, including:

 Ultimately, The Safety of Electric-Powered Micromobility Vehicles and Lithium-ion Batteries Bill demonstrates a crucial step towards addressing the fire safety concerns surrounding e-mobility devices and unregulated lithium-ion batteries.